 - Development should seek to maintain and wherever possible enhance the character of its locality, paying particular attention to appropriate appearance, size, scale and density.
 Building heights should be carefully considered in respect of their impact on the skyline of the town, landscape and streetscene; - Where it is proposed to build to a higher density than that present in adjacent development high-quality design must be employed to ensure that the proposal integrates harmoniously with its surrounding environment.
 Any high density residential developments must still be able to demonstrate access to adequate levels of private amenity space; - The appearance and materials used in development should complement, but do not necessarily need to imitate, the best examples of building and design in the local vicinity.
 Once again such design should make appropriate reference to the scale and form of the architectural surroundings.
-Quality, innovative design will be encouraged where appropriate; - Development should seek to conserve the significance of heritage assets and their setting.
+Quality, innovative design will be encouraged where appropriate; - Development should seek to sustain and enhance heritage assets (including non-designated assets recorded on the Alton Local List), either within the site of proposed development or where proposals have an impact on their setting. - Where appropriate development will be expected to provide landscaped areas of public open space to ensure a quality public realm; and - Any applications for development that are required to be supported by a design and access statement should also make reference to all other relevant design guidelines set out in the adopted Alton Town Design Statement.
+In particular, with development within any of the town's Conservation Areas, the design and access statement should show how they have paid close attention to guidelines 5.21 to 5.31 of the Statement.